Road Trip BooksMapsDashboardingRV InfoLinks & FindsFunny Signs

 Steve StrangioIt all began with a story about RoadTrip America that appeared in Long Island Newsday.
 Steve Strangio of Oceanside read it and sent a message asking if we'd be in the area.
 E-mail flew back and forth, and we discovered that, in addition to being a stand-up comedian, Steve invents board games, writes for Cracked magazine, and works on the TV show, USA Live.
-Check out his Web site!
+Check out his Web site and Youtube page!

 Just as we were figuring out how we might arrange to cross paths with this comic factotum, we also received a message from Chuck Ijadi, who also lives on Long Island and just happens to be married to Megan's best friend from high school, Sara Burgess.